yidanzh0518/PHS7045-whoami/README.md

-# Advanced Programming, Fall 2023
+# Advanced Programming, Spring 2023

 You need to make a fork of this repository[^credits], find your name in the list below, and replace it with something like: